 Defining the parameters

-As noted, only in exceptional circumstances, such as care for minor or emergent conditions, is the treatment of family and friends tolerated.
-A minor condition can be defined as one that is not urgent or serious — essentially conditions that require short-term, routine care and do not indicate a more serious condition requiring medical expertise.
+A minor condition can be defined as one that is not urgent or serious — essentially, conditions that require short-term, routine care and do not indicate a more serious condition requiring medical expertise.
 Emergent care occurs when someone appears to be experiencing severe suffering or is at risk of serious bodily harm if medical care is not provided quickly.

-A family member or friend can be a physician's spouse or partner, parent, child, sibling, grandparent, or grandchild.
-It may also be the immediate family of a physician's spouse or partner.
-It includes other individuals with whom the doctor has a personal or emotional involvement and that the physician would have difficulty providing objective and professional diagnoses and care.
+A family member or friend can be a physician's spouse or partner, parent, child, sibling, grandparent, or grandchild, or a member of the immediate family of a physician's spouse or partner.
+It also includes other individuals with whom the doctor has a personal or emotional involvement and to whom the physician would have difficulty providing objective and professional diagnoses and care.

 - Could the relationship impact acting in this individual's best interests?

-- Could treating this person be difficult because it would be too uncomfortable to ask the questions required to make a proper diagnosis?
-Could this person feel uncomfortable providing truthful answers that are necessary for the diagnosis?
+- Could treating this person be difficult because it would be too uncomfortable to ask the questions or perform the examinations required to make a proper diagnosis?
+Could this person feel uncomfortable providing truthful answers or undergoing the examinations that are necessary for the diagnosis?

 - Would the relationship with this person make it difficult to maintain patient confidentiality or make a mandatory report?